 Under Hong Kong’s current MPF scheme, an employer is required to make mandatory contributions equivalent to 5% of an employee’s relevant income per month, capped at HKD 1,500 per month (employer’s mandatory contributions, or ERMC).
-There has been an MPF offsetting mechanism under the scheme since it was introduced in 2000, in which employers can use the benefits derived from the employers’ MPF contributions to reduce the employees’ statutory SP or LSP entitlements.
+There has been an MPF offsetting mechanism under the scheme since it was introduced in 2000, in which employers can use the benefits derived from the employers’ MPF contributions to reduce the employees’ statutory severance pay (SP) or long service payment (LSP) entitlements.

 What prompted the government to act?

 This controversial offsetting mechanism has drawn criticism over the years, as it is tantamount to robbing employees of their hard-earned money when employers are allowed to take cash from their pensions to offset long-service and severance payments.

 In 2017, former Chief Executive CY Leung attempted to push forward a proposal to abolish the mechanism, but to no avail due to strong resistance from the business sector.
 The government did not take further actions until 2021, when former Chief Executive Carrie Lam’s administration submitted a bill to abolish the mechanism.

 What will happen after the abolition of MPF Offsetting?